athensresearch/athens/doc/adr/000x-local-storage.md

 - It is harder to manipulate local-storage values directly from the Dev Console.
 Probably mainly only Athens devs would have to work around this nested, serialized data structure, but overall probably not a big deal.

+### Implementation

+- Use init-rfdb with `nil` values or empty values if a collection.
+Try to make sure all key value pairs are present.
+[Bluegenes example](https://sourcegraph.com/github.com/intermine/bluegenes@dev/-/blob/src/cljs/bluegenes/db.cljc?subtree=true)
+- Read in local-storage on `boot`.
+Go through db logic, based on whether a db exists or not in settings or on filesystem.
+- Apply additional settings, such as appearance (screen width, light/dark mode)
+- When updating app-db, developer is given responsibility to also pass an effect to persist values, e.g. `:persist`.
+- Make sure user can `get` and `set` multiple values at once.

 ## Consequences

 How do we upgrade/migrate from `db/filepath` to `db-picker/all-dbs` ?